tanuj-22/Donation-Web-App-with-Payment-Gateway-Integration/frontend/README.md

 # DONATION WEB APP FRONTEND
 In order to run this project, place your razorpay credentials inside frontend\src\razorpay\displayRazorpay.js file.
-Also Replace production_domain with your server address
+Also Replace production_domain value (in same file) with your server address

 # Getting Started with Create React App